Des Walker: Sheffield Wednesday

 Walker joined Sheffield Wednesday for £2.7 million in 1993.
 He made more than 300 appearances for the club under eight different managers in eight years.
 He quickly became a favourite of the fans earning their player of the year award at the end of his first season.
 He also picked up the captain's armband.
 His time at Sheffield Wednesday brought mixed fortunes, although he played in the overwhelming majority of the club's games following his arrival.

 In that first season, Wednesday finished seventh in the Premier League, but were defeated in what was effectively their last chance of silverware in February.
 They suffered a hefty defeat at the hands of Manchester United in the semi-finals of the League Cup.
 In 1994–95, Wednesday finished in 13th and 15th in 1995–96.
 Wednesday were never in any acute danger of relegation on either occasion.
 In the 1995–96 season, Wednesday played four games in the group stage of the Intertoto Cup.

 The 1996–97 season began brilliantly for Wednesday topping the Premier League at the end of August.
 However they were unable to keep up their excellent form.
 They finished the season in seventh as they had three seasons before.
 They also had the best FA Cup run in Walker's time their reaching the last eight.
 In the next two seasons Wednesday finished 16th and 12th respectively in the top division.

 They were then relegated in 1999–2000.
 Walker played in seven seasons of top-tier football with Wednesday to add to his nine at Forest and one with Sampdoria.
-In a disappointing 2000–01 season in the 24 team second tier Wednesday finished 17th.
+In a disappointing 2000–01 season in the 24-team second tier Wednesday finished 17th.
 Amid Sheffield Wednesday's growing financial strain associated with their fall from the top league, Walker was released from his contract in 2001.

-In 2007, he came out top alongside Peter Swan in a poll to find Sheffield Wednesday's two greatest ever centre backs on the website Vital Football.